Michel Alaux: Early life and career

-He graduated from the military college, le Fort Carre d'Antibes, in 1947, and immediately established himself in his club, L'Association Jean Louis in Montpellier, France.
-There, he trained a number of foil and épée champions, the most illustrious being Christian D'Oriola, named Fencer of the 20th Century by the FIE, International Fencing Federation.
+Michel Alaux graduated from the military college Fort Carré d'Antibes in 1947 and established himself in his club, L'Association Jean Louis in Montpellier, France.
+There, he trained a number of foil and épée pupils, the most well-known being Christian D'Oriola, named Fencer of the 20th Century by the International Fencing Federation (FIE).

-At the 1952 Helsinki Olympics, Christian d'Oriola won two Gold medals for Individual and Team foil, winning all ten bouts in the Team events.
-The French national press Le Monde and Le Figaro congratulated Maitre Alaux.
+At the 1952 Helsinki Olympics, Christian d'Oriola won two gold medals for individual and team foil, winning all ten bouts in the team events.

-Michel Alaux was awarded two Medals of Honor by the French Government's Ministry of Sports in recognition of his contribution to fencing: Bronze, in 1949, for the World Championships, followed by Gold, in 1952, for the Helsinki Olympics.
+Alaux was also awarded two Medals of Honor by the French Government's Ministry of Sports in recognition of his contribution to fencing: Bronze, in 1949, for the World Championships, followed by gold, in 1952, for the Helsinki Olympics.

 Career in the United States

-In 1956, Michel Alaux was invited to the US by the NY Fencers Club.
-He served three times as US Fencing Olympic coach: 1964 Summer Olympics, Tokyo; 1968 Summer Olympics, Mexico City; 1972 Summer Olympics, Munich; and several times US Nationals, Pan American, and World Championship coach.
+In 1956, Alaux was invited to the United States by the NY Fencers Club.
+He served three times as US Fencing Olympic coach: 1964 Summer Olympics, Tokyo; 1968 Summer Olympics, Mexico City; 1972 Summer Olympics, Munich; and several times as the US Nationals, Pan American, and World Championship coach.
 He remained head fencing master of the NY Fencers Club until his death in 1974, at the age of fifty.
+Among his notable students were 2x Olympian Herb Cohen, Olympian Jeffrey Checkes, Olympian James Melcher, Olympian John Nonna, Olympian Ruth White, and Neal Cohen.

-In the course of his US fencing career, Michel Alaux played a key role in developing American fencing official standards and professional requirements.
+In the course of his US fencing career, Alaux played a key role in developing American fencing official standards and professional requirements.
 He chaired the 1962–63 U.S. Committee which developed A Text for Defining Fencing Terms.
 He chaired and directed the committee which devised the official examination for the first professional diploma of Fencing Master in the US (1965).

-A passionate exponent of fencing, and seen as a glamorous figure by the media, he served as fencing consultant to TV, newspapers & magazines.
+He served as a fencing consultant to TV, newspapers & magazines.

 For his contributions to sports education and culture, he was inducted into l'Ordre des Palmes Académiques in 1962.